Luifr/matchmaking/README.md

 #### Player

 - The player will be mentioned a lot here
-- By player a mean a generic object
+- By player i mean a generic object
 	- As use in the example above, just a plain object with an id
 	- The player can be anything and depends on your project/game

 #### FifoMatchmaker

-- `constructor(resolver, options)`
+- `constructor(resolver, getKey, options)`
 	- `resolver(players)` - A function that will be called whenever there are enough players to start a game
 		- `players` - a array with all the players in that game
+	- `getKey(player)` - A function that will extract the id of a player
+		- `player` - The player whose id will be extrected
 	- `options` - [OPTIONAL] - A object with settings for the matchmaker
 		- `checkInterval` - The interval in milliseconds to try to start new games
 		- `maxMatchSize` - Maximum number of players in a room